 This article introduces several procedures for troubleshooting Windows Server Update Service (WSUS).

-If you are using WSUS 3.0 SP2, you must have KB 2734608 or a later version update package installed on the WSUS server.
-We recommended you install update 2828185 together with update 2938066.
+- If you are using WSUS 3.0 SP2 on Windows Server 2008 R2, you must have update KB 4039929 or a later-version update package installed on the WSUS server.

 To verify the server version, follow these steps: